Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-2/_posts/2002-01-01-working-with-variables.md

 <div id="Overview" class="tabcontent" style="display:block"  markdown="1">
 <div class="tabhtml">
 So, how do we work with variables?
-One of the ways we can do this by using the setup and draw to help update a variable.

 ```js
     var counter = 0;